-Barobo's RoboBlocky is a block-based computing environment for learning math, coding, robotics, and Arduino.
+Barobo's RoboBlocky is a block-based computing environment for learning math, computer science, and engineering design with robotics.

-RoboBlocky has thousands of ready-to-go learning activities for a range of student levels, as well as provisions for teachers and students to create their own.
-All math activities in RoboBlocky are Common Core State Standards Mathematics compliant.
-The CCSS math, math standard, hint, solution procedures, and solutions for each activity are available.
+RoboBlocky has more than ten thousands of ready-to-go lessons and learning activities for a range of student levels, as well as provisions for teachers and students to create their own.
+All math activities in RoboBlocky are compliant with mathematics standards.
+The math standard, hint, solution procedures, and solutions for each activity are available.
 Instructors can easily extend these activities and tailor them to their class and school settings.

 Programming with Ch (C/C++ Interpreter)